Integrity and

 If

-you don't dismiss or dispel critical ideas about the speech, action or
+you don't dismiss or dispel critical ideas about the speech, action or appearance

-anger might be reinforced in your mind.
+thinking critically and emotions of anger might be reinforced in your mind.

 Your